Fresh Strawberry Margarita

 Wondering what you can substitute for some of the ingredients?
 I’ve got you covered!

-- Fresh strawberries –> I love using fresh berries, but you can totally use frozen strawberries to make the simple syrup.
-You could also sub the strawberries for a different fruit.
+- Fresh strawberries –> We love using fresh berries, but you can totally use frozen strawberries to make the simple syrup.
+You could also sub the strawberries for a different fruit, like raspberries or blackberries.
 I think mango margaritas need to happen soon!

 - Tequila –> Mezcal (for a smoky flavor)